 I actually ran this through Ahrefs out of curiosity and I was right, there does not seem to be many:

 So, by creating small and then larger bridge pieces of content we can essentially generate unlimited links and keep content relevant at the same time.

-For example; sailing, boat maintenance could be 2 topics that are very closely related.
-As we bridge out further we could build pieces of content on; most expensive boat and yachts in the world – This opens up numerous link opportunities in the money, finance, lifestyle and business niche.
-And moving the other way we could build out pieces of content around “Best Travel Locations To Visit By Boat” – This opens up travel and lifestyle outreach options, whilst at the same time keeping everything very specific to our end target topic and not travelling too far offshore…..
+This opens up numerous link opportunities in the money, finance, lifestyle and business niche.
+And moving the other way we could build out pieces of content around “Best Travel Locations To Visit By Boat” – This opens up travel and lifestyle outreach options, whilst at the same time keeping everything very specific to our end target topic and not drifting too far away from our target audience.

 For anyone who’s not familiar an expert roundup is simply a piece of content built on your website that involves quotes, advice, opinions or data from a number of experts or different sources, all of which are usually in the same industry.
 You can see a an SEO example below by Ahrefs.

-This strategy is very time consuming to build out and occasionally doesn’t add a huge amount of value to the reader as sometimes it’s done just with the goal of generating links so very little content formatting or strategies are implemented, although Ahrefs one above is a decent read.
+This strategy is very time consuming to build out and occasionally doesn’t add a huge amount of value to the reader as sometimes it’s done just with the goal of generating links so very little content formatting or strategies are implemented.
+The one I’ve mentioned above, however, is a great read.

 This strategy works incredibly well outside of the digital space for 3 reasons:

 - The people who you reach out to are generally happy to talk about themselves and by playing on the ego you can get them to open up and build that relationship!